Ntsekees/Nahaiwa/grammar/src/morphology/anchoring-slot.md

 * The null/empty form of this slot indicates that the word is anchored to the current clause level.

 * ⟪m⟫, the syllabic nasal clitic, expressing the ‘Injective’ Anchoring.
 This syllabic nasal is preceded by an unwritten glottal stop.
 Furthermore, it may assimilate in place of articulation with the following consonant, becoming ⟪ŋ⟫ or ⟪n⟫ (see [§ Phonotactics](../phonotactics.md) for details).
-This ‘Injective’ clitic may occur on nouns and adverbials and indicates that the word is a complement of the predicate underlying the immediately preceding contentive word, as opposed to being an independent complement of the main predicate of the current clause.
+This ‘Injective’ clitic (or ‘argumental genitive’) may occur on nouns and adverbials and indicates that the word is a complement of the predicate underlying the immediately preceding contentive word, as opposed to being an independent complement of the main predicate of the current clause.
 It is usually used for providing an argument to the verb underlying a preceding noun, similarly to certain usages of the English particle “of” as in “the destruction of the village”.

 ```
   ┌───────────────